abhitopia/BooleanLogicNetwork/README.md

 # BooleanLogicNetwork
-Experinmentation and Extension of the Paper: "A Boolean Algebra Based Learnable Network"
+Experimentation and Extension of the Paper: "A Boolean Algebra Based Learnable Network"